Abdulkareemoj/Abdulkareemoj/README.md

 ### 🔧 Current Stack:

 - Building with Next.js, Node.js, and Deno for web development.
-- Exploring Unity with C# for game development in Stride3D.
+- Exploring with C# for game development in Unity and Stride3D.
 - Occasionally using Elixir for its functional programming .
 ### 🌱 Always Learning:
 I aim to expand into other interests, experiment with new languages, and deepen my expertise across diverse tech stacks.